cetz-package/cetz/src/draw/shapes.typ

   },)
 }

-/// Position typst content in the canvas
+/// Positions Typst content in the canvas.
+Note that the content itself is not transformed only its position is.
 ///
-/// You can call the function with one or two coordinates:
-///   - One coordinate `content((..), [..])`: The content gets
-///     placed at the coordinate
-///   - Two coordinates `content((..), (..), [..])`: The content
-///     gets placed insides the rect between the two coordinates
+/// #example(```
+/// content((0,0), [Hello World!])
+/// ```)
+/// To put text on a line you can let the function calculate the angle between its position and a second coordinate by passing it to `angle`:
+/// #example(```
+/// line((0, 0), (3, 1), name: "line")
+/// content(
+///   ("line.start", 0.5, "line.end"),
+///   angle: "line.end",
+///   padding: .1,
+///   anchor: "south",
+///   [Text on a line]
+/// )
+/// ```)
+/// = parameters
+/// *Style Root* `content`\
+/// *Style Keys*
+///   #show-parameter-block("padding", ("number", "dictionary"), default: 0, [Sets the spacing around content.
+Can be a single number to set padding on all sides or a dictionary to specify each side specifically.
+The dictionary follows Typst's `pad` function: https://typst.app/docs/reference/layout/pad/])
+///   #show-parameter-block("frame", ("string", "none"), default: none, [Sets the frame style.
+Can be `none`, "rect" or "circle" and inherits the `stroke` and `fill` style.])
 ///
-/// *Style Root* `content`
+/// *Anchors*\
+///   Supports compass anchors.
 ///
+/// - ..args-style (coordinate, content, style): When one coordinate is given as a positional argument, the content will be placed at that position.
+When two coordinates are given as positional arguments, the content will be placed inside a rectangle between the two positions.
+All named arguments are styling and any additional positional arguments will panic.
+/// - angle (angle,coordinate): Rotates the content by the given angle.
+A coordinate can be given to rotate the content by the angle between it and the first coordinate given in `args`.
+This effectively points the right hand side of the content towards the coordinate.
+This currently exists because Typst's rotate function does not change the width and height of content.
-/// - ..args-style (coordinate,content):
+/// - anchor (none, string):
-/// - angle (angle,coordinate): Rotation of the content.
-If a coordinate instead of an angle is used
-///   the angle between it and the contents first coordinate is used for rotation
-/// - clip (bool): If true, the content is placed inside a box that gets clipped
-/// - anchor (none,string): Anchor to position the content relative to.
-Defaults to the contents center.
-/// - name (none,string): Element name
+/// - name (none, string):
 #let content(
     ..args-style,
     angle: 0deg,
-    clip: false,
     anchor: none,
     name: none,
   ) = {